Types of Stainless Steel Properties and Corrosion

 300 Series Stainless Steels.

-This group of alloys are non-magnetic and have an austenitic structure.
-The basic alloy contains 18% chromium and 8% nickel.
-These alloys are subject to crevice corrosion and pitting.
-They have a range of incubation times in seawater ranging from essentially zero in the case of the free machining grades, such as Type 303, to 6 months to 1 year for the best alloys, such as Type 316.
-They have been widely used in facilities with mixed results.
 If used in an application where chloride levels are low or where concentration cell corrosion has been prevented through design, they are likely to perform well.
-When chloride levels are high and where concentration cells can occur, the performance of these alloys is often poor.
+When chloride levels are high and where concentration cells can occur, the performance of these alloys is often poor and some loclaized types of corrosion can take place.
 They must always be selected with care for a specific application and the effect of potential non-uniform attack, like pitting and crevice cororsion or stress corrosion cracking, on system performance must be addressed.

 400 Series Stainless Steels.